wbmattis2/digital-response-generator/README.md

 ### Adjustable settings

-WordPress administrators with access to general settings can directly the API key used to query the Neon CRM API, as well as the member map's tileset source and tileset source attribution.
+WordPress administrators with the `manage_options` capability can change the member map's tileset source and tileset source attribution if the map malfunctions.
+The recommended default is to use data from the [U.S. Geological Survey](https://www.usgs.gov/).

+The settings page is located in a submenu under the Neon plugin.
+The API key can be changd in the Neon plugin's "Token" settings field.

 ### Footer excluded from select pages